samtron1412/docs/software/mutt.md

 When Mutt starts, it will first source the result of the password decryption, that's why it will prompt for a passphrase.
 Then all passwords will be stored in memory in specific variables for the time Mutt runs.
 Then, when a folder-hook is called, it sets the `imap_pass` variable to the variable holding the appropriate password.
 When switching accounts, the `imap_pass` variable will be set to another variable holding another password, etc.

+## Security concern
+If `enter-command` is available from the UI, it is possible to see the password unencrypted, which may be undesired if anybody else than you has access to your session while Mutt is running.
+You may want to disable it for this reason.
+As a consequence, every command that the user intends to use must be bound to a key in advance, otherwise it will never be accessible.

+	.muttrc
+	bind generic,alias,attach,browser,editor,index,compose,pgp,pager,postpone ':' noop

 # Advanced features
 ## Key bindings